Jusconn/ClimbConnect/README.md

-# BoulderFinder.org
+# ClimbConnect
-The goal of this project is to have a website that allows users to: <br>
+The goal of this project is to have a social media app that allows users to: <br>
-  •Search for climbing spots by zipcode/address <br>
-  •Display info about spots such as V rating, route, and photos <br>
+  •Connect with other climbers <br>
+  •Log their climbs<br>
+  •Create posts<br>
-  •make use of interactive map for finding spots <br> •Share their climbs with others<br>
+  •Share their climbs with others<br>
-  •Connect with friends <br>
+  •Find new places to climb <br>